fusobotic/fusobotic/content/work/industrialdesign.md

 ![Wildwood Tree Daytime](/images/tree1.jpg)

 ![Wildwood Tree Daytime](/images/tree2.jpg)
 *At LF Studios I was tasked with sculpting and breaking out the Wildwood Tree.
 The most difficult part of the process was mapping how all 600 LED hubs wired together and how to fit the branches into the 18 semi trucks that shipped the pieces to Pigeon Forge, Tennessee for assembly.
-Then there was the assembly order and logistics once they made it to the site.
 The final product was the centerpiece of the Wildwood Grove section of Dollywood.
 Images courtesey of [John Roost](https://cheeseonastick.com/)*

 *We made it modular using replicated branches, leaf clusters and LED butterflies.
 We also had an injection mold manufactured specifically for this project.*